mdarm/forex-forecasting/V-AR-model/README.md

 - seasonality,
 - training set size.

-Expanding to V-ARMA could potentially further improve performance, at the risk of overfitting and.
+Expanding to V-ARMA could potentially further improve performance, at the risk of overfitting.
 The model serves as a benchmark for the various NN models' performance.